Passport Card & Enhanced Driver License

 How do I apply?

 If you live in Washington, check our page about the application process, and specific forms of identification that might be required.
 In brief, you are required to apply in person, and you must be a Washington resident.
-EDLs are available to anyone 18 years or older, and Enhanced Intermediate Driver Licenses are available to teen drivers.
+EDLs are available to anyone at least 18 years old, and Enhanced Intermediate Driver Licenses are available to teen drivers.

 Everyone else interested in EDLs should keep an eye on our News & Alerts page for information as new states come online with EDL programs.
 As with standard driver licenses, the specific guidelines for obtaining an EDL may vary from state to state.